priya006/Page-Object-Model/README.md

 Write a listener class and implement `ITestListener`

 ### Custom Reports
+Write a Custom Listener class and implement `IReporter`

 # Limitations in the Project
 1. Could not write the loging to a file.
 The log4j2 properties file can create a log file.
 But could not write to a file